Mmessiter/LockDownRadioControl/README.md

 # LockDownRadioControl
-This is a 16 channel Radio Control system for models of all kinds.
-I started this project during Lockdown (May 2020) because I've always loved flying model aircraft - and for a while we all had to stay at home!.
+This is a very full featured 16 channel Radio Control system for models of all kinds.

+I started this project during Lockdown (May 2020) because I've always loved flying model aircraft - and for a while we all had to stay busy at home!

 Back then, I didn't expect it to become useful for flying expensive models.
 But after flying all my models with it for about 4 years, without even one failure, I am delighted to say it's now proven to be at least as good as, and maybe better than, commercially available systems.